blackars/blackars-website/src/content/project/project1.md

 **Upcoming AI integrations for RPGs**

-Although it does not currently include AI models, the project's structure is designed to facilitate the future integration of algorithms that can analyze, enrich, or generate dynamic content based on the thumbnails.
+Although it does not currently include AI models, the project's structure is designed to facilitate the future integration of algorithms that can analyze, enrich, or generate dynamic content based on the characters in miniatures database.
 The next step in MiniBase's evolution is its integration with AI models to enhance its functionality.
 Some ideas include:

 * Automatic Lore Generation: Using language models, the application could generate unique stories for each gaming table, including attributes, scenes, settings, characters, and much more based on the user's collection.